damobrisbane/operator_baseline/README.md

 ## Running

-  Run script on PULLSPEC_DIR, which expects _Pre-Work_ to have been completed
+Run script on PULLSPEC_DIR, which expects _Pre-Work_ to have been completed:

 ```
 > D1=$(date +%Y%m%d)